tallesl/net-L/README.md

 var myLogger = new L(
     new LConfiguration
     {
-        // True to use UTC date and time when logging, false to use local.
+        // True to use UTC time rather than local time.
         // Defaults to false.
         UseUtcTime = true,

+        // If other than null it sets to delete any file in the log folder that is older than the specified time.
+        // Defaults to null.
+        DeleteOldFiles = TimeSpan.FromDays(10),
     }
 );
 ```

 You can omit any of those configuration properties to use its default value.

-## Cleaning up

-You can set the library to clean itself by calling `CleanItself()`.
-It checks every 8 hours for files older than 10 days and then deletes it.

 ## But I want...